Frequently asked questions about the collective agreement

-- A new clause 3.5, outlining hours of work.
-The clause states that tutors must be paid for all hours agreed that are required for the role.
+- a new clause 3.5 which outlines hours of work.
+The clause states that tutors must be paid for all hours agreed that are required for the role

-- Revised sick and bereavement clauses to make the entitlements clear, a change to what is considered continuous service for leave purposes, updating entitlements in accordance with legislation to include ten days’ sick leave entitlement, and Matariki as a public holiday.
+- revised sick and bereavement clauses to make the entitlements clear, a change to what is considered continuous service for leave purposes, updating entitlements in accordance with legislation to include 10 days’ sick leave entitlement and Matariki as a public holiday.

 What if an ACE tutor had put together a programme of learning prior to being appointed as a tutor?
 Do we need to pay for work done prior to employment?

-Fixed-term employees, whose break in employment with the same employer is less than three months, will have their service considered as continuous for sick leave purposes.
+Fixed-term employees whose break in employment with the same employer is less than 3 months will have their service considered as continuous for sick leave purposes.

 Other changes to the sick leave and bereavement clauses clarify existing provisions to ensure employers and employees understand the entitlements.

-Do I need to regrade my OOHMA non-teaching coordinators as part of this process now that there are three grades?
+Do I need to regrade my OOHMA non-teaching coordinators as part of this process now that there are 3 grades?

-If employers are currently paying a salary loading above the new rates, the SALLO amount will be reduced by the employee's new higher rate and their effective hourly pay rate will not change.
+If employers are currently paying a salary loading above the new rates, the salary loading (SALLO) amount will be reduced by the employee's new higher rate and their effective hourly pay rate will not change.

 If the SALLO was below the new rates, it will be replaced by the new minimum rates.